 -2014 Barale, “Castellero” Barolo, Piedmont, Italy: 100% Nebbiolo.
 Pristine fruit with red cherry, rose oil and smoldering earth with a long finish shaped by well etched tannins.

 -2011 Podere Giocoli, “Alione” Chianti, Tuscany, Italy: 80% Sangiovese and 20% Canaiolo.
-A lovely nuanced wine that showed the beauty when Sangiovese and Canaiolo work together with overall finesse with intoxicating smell of wild flowers.
+A lovely nuanced wine that showed the beauty when Sangiovese and Canaiolo work together with overall finesse that finished with an intoxicating smell of wild flowers.